Asiana Treks and Tours

 Asiana Treks & Tours offers an insightful blog on the Everest region, providing valuable information for trekkers.
 Explore stunning landscapes, local culture, and practical tips for your journey.

 Asiana Treks and Tours offers the ideal Everest Base Camp trek itinerary and distance for travellers with moderate physical fitness, combining adventure, culture, and natural beauty.
-The journey begins in Kathmandu, where you'll explore heritage sites before flying to Lukla to start your trek through picturesque Sherpa villages, dense forests, and alpine landscapes.
+The journey begins in Kathmandu, where you'll explore heritage sites, then fly to Lukla to start your trek through picturesque Sherpa villages, dense forests, and alpine landscapes.
 Each day offers breathtaking views, from thevibrant streets of Namche Bazaar to the majestic peaks of the Khumbu region.
 You'll experience the dramatic contrast of cold nights at Everest Base Camp with the unforgettable sunrise views from Kala Patthar.

 Day & ActivityDistance (Km / Miles)Altitude (Meters / Feet)